How to Pack Glassware for Moving

 Make a List of Items to Have a Clear View

-This is what you want to start with because whether you’re moving into a smaller home or a bigger one, you’re probably carrying a lot of these fragile items.
-When organizing the packing, you need to make a list of your glass items.
-Based on that, determine the best-sized boxes and how much padding material you are going to need.
+When you choose the best time of the year to move and where to move, this is what you want to start with because whether you’re moving into a smaller home or a bigger one, you’re probably carrying a lot of these fragile items.
+When organizing the packing and creating a photo inventory, you need to make a list of your glass items.
+Based on that, donate unwanted items, which will help you reduce moving expenses.
+Then determine the best-sized boxes, and how much other types of material you are going to need.
 You should divide your dishes into groups and pack them according to the group they belong to.
 Pots, pans, and sheet pans can damage your glasses if they end up in the same box.
 If you’re moving alone to another state, invite friends to help and throw a wrapping party to avoid relocation depression.

 Packing Tips You Should Not Overlook